The 9 dumbest reasons why leaders

 No Way!
 This formula guarantees failure! |

-but it's the focus on simplicity and the discipline of execution
+vision, but it's the focus on simplicity and the discipline

-likely it will get executed.
-A simplified mission enhances the opportunity
+more likely it will get executed.
+A simplified mission enhances

-statement, "ROCK."
-Every one at California Pizza, from the executive
+mission statement, "ROCK."
+Every one at California Pizza,

-office to the restaurant associates, remembers what "ROCK" stands
+from the executive office to the restaurant associates, remembers

 |